EU Legislation Directly Impacting on the BSC

-This page is a one-stop shop repository of European legislation that directly impacts on the BSC systems and processes.
+This page is a one-stop shop repository of European Union legislation that directly impacts on the BSC systems and processes.
 Below you will find copies of REMIT and the REMIT Implementing Act, and the latest version of the draft Electricity Balancing Guideline, amongst other legislation.

-The European Electricity Balancing Guideline
+European Electricity Balancing Guideline

-The European Network Code on Emergency and Restoration
+European Network Code on Emergency and Restoration

 Market participants can post inside information here if they wish, to comply with their inside information reporting obligations under REMIT.

-- REMIT Portal of the Agency for the Coordination of Energy Regulators (ACER).
+- REMIT Portal of the Agency for the Coordination of Energy Regulators (ACER)

 The European Transparency Regulation

-The European Transparency Regulation came into force in 2013.
-It requires primary data owners to submit specific information related to the electricity sector to their Transmission System Operator, or a third party acting as a data provider, for publication on a central European reporting platform.
+This requires primary data owners to submit specific information related to the electricity sector to their Transmission System Operator, or a third party acting as a data provider, for publication on a central European reporting platform.

 Here you can find a wide variety of information including presentations and minutes from JESG meetings that consider the impacts and implementation of EU legislation on the GB electricity sector, and the full suite of electricity Network Codes and Guidelines.